Michelle Childs, a potential Supreme Court pick, recalls being ‘devastated’ at father’s gunshot death

 Childs said in a 2021 speech that diversity in the judiciary “is imperative to adequately reflect the multitude of backgrounds, racial and ethnic constitutions and cultures, experiences, and perspectives that make up our society.”
 She put it in personal terms in a 2014 interview with Law360, saying, “When a litigant who’s a person of color walks in, you can just see in their eyes how much it adds more credibility to the court when they see someone who looks like them.
 It’s not to say you’re wedded to a certain decision, but it makes people feel inherently that the system is more fair to them.”

-In a paper titled “Implicit Bias in the Courtroom,” she wrote that “research has shown that white jurors show racial bias when a case is not viewed as 'racially charged’” but that “white jurors’ bias disappeared when race was made a central topic in the case.”
+In a paper titled “Implicit Bias in the Courtroom,” she wrote that “research has shown that white jurors show racial bias when a case is not viewed as 'racially charged’ ” but that “white jurors’ bias disappeared when race was made a central topic in the case.”
 She said that promoting “colorblindness can lead to more implicit bias.”
 She concluded that jurors can be encouraged to acknowledge biases, which should help jurors to act in a manner that is “truly impartial.”

-Her 2018 speech at a middle school in Orangeburg, S.C., where she referred to her father’s death by gunshot wounds, provided a revealing window into how her work has been shaped by her life experiences.
+Her 2018 speech at a middle school in Orangeburg, S.C., where she referred to her father’s death by gunshot wounds, provided a window into how her work has been shaped by her life experiences.
 The text of the speech is among thousands of pages of documents she recently submitted to the Senate Judiciary Committee in preparation for nomination to the D.C.
 Circuit Court, which was postponed when she came under consideration for the Supreme Court.

 “Many times when I step into criminal court, it looks like a sea of African-American defendants, victims, and their families,” the typewritten version of the speech initially said.
 “African Americans are disproportionately represented in our prison systems.
 In this country, African Americans are imprisoned at [a] rate more than five times of whites; one in every ten black children has a parent behind bars, compared to about one in every sixty white children having a parent behind bars.
 The crisis has persisted for so long that it has nearly become an accepted norm.”